ldongeunl/bartXViz/README.md

 to explain predictions from the Bayesian Additive Regression Tree (BART) model and its extension, the Bayesian Additive Regression Tree with Post-stratification (BARP) model.

-It is currently in the final stages of development.
+Currently in the final stages of development, with testing underway.